14-Year-Old Finds Mother Shot To Death By Stray Bullet That Crashed Through Bedroom Window

 Police said Bertha Arriaga’s 14-year-old son was the one who discovered her dead.

-The bullet entered a third floor window just before 1 a.m. on 34th Avenue and 92nd Street in Jackson Heights.
+The bullet entered a third-floor window just before 1 a.m. on 34th Avenue and 92nd Street in Jackson Heights.

-Police said it struck the 43-year-old victim in the head, killing her.
+Police said it struck the 43-year-old victim in the neck, killing her.

 “She was sleeping, and she heard some noise on the street, and she got up from bed, she looked at the window, and that’s when she got hit,” Arriaga’s brother-in-law, Javier, told CBS2’s Natalie Duddridge.
-“My brother called me last night around 2 in the morning, and he told me that Berta — that was his wife’s name — he told me that Berta was laying on the floor with a lot of blood in her mouth.”
+“My brother called me last night around 2 in the morning, and he told me that Bertha — that was his wife’s name — he told me that Bertha was laying on the floor with a lot of blood in her mouth.”

 Awful story.
 This hole in the glass is where a stray bullet hit 43 yr-old mother of 3, Bertha Arriaga in the head killing her.
 Her 14 yr-old son found her.
 Police say she was looking out the window because she heard a noise.
 It appears to be totally random. @CBSNewYork pic.twitter.com/1EqbWyPxvQ